Guide

 A pencil drawing of the close-up of a sailing boat.

-Stretching from Menton to Toulon, the Côte d'Azur boasts over 180 kilometres of undulating coastline.
+Stretching from Menton to Toulon, the Côte d'Azur boasts over 180 kilometres of undulating coastline dotted with serene French Riviera beaches.
 There is no better way to marvel at its natural beauty than aboard a yacht, gently meandering from one idyllic cove to the next.

 From L'Escalet